arafsheikh/arafsheikh.github.io/_posts/2016-08-16-gsoc-16-summary.md

 | [f9e46c8](https://github.com/coala-analyzer/coala/commit/f9e46c8) |  coala-json: Add show_bears and filter_by_language    |
 | [460a8c1](https://github.com/coala-analyzer/coala/commit/460a8c1) |  ConfigurationGathering: Add get_filtered_bears       |

-This in total accounts for a change of <font color="green">+6292</font> / <font color="red">-1802</font> LOC.
+In total, this accounts for a change of <font color="green">+6292</font> / <font color="red">-1802</font> LOC.

 ## Current state of the plug-in

 After working hard for three months on the plug-in, I'm happy to say that the plug-in is very much usable by the end user.
-The plug-in will make the life of developers who use Eclipse easy by allowing them to analyze code directly from within the IDE.
+The plug-in will make the life of developers who use Eclipse easy by allowing them to analyze code directly within the IDE.

-The plug-in provides two primary ways to run the analysis.
-One by using the pre-configured `coafile` and other by manually selecting a bear.
-The first approach is preferred since it allows running the analysis on the whole project directory, in contrast to the manual approach which runs the analysis on a specific file.
+The plug-in provides two ways to run the analysis.
+By using the pre-configured `coafile` and by manually selecting a bear.
+The first approach is preferred since it allows running the analysis on the whole project directory, in contrast with the manual approach which runs the analysis on a specific file.

-Once the analysis is initiated the plug-in then communicates with coala using the `coala-json` binary.
-After the analysis is complete the results (if any) are marked on the editor along with the issue message.
+Once the analysis is initiated, the plug-in communicates with coala using the `coala-json` binary.
+After the analysis is complete the results (if any) are marked on the editor along with the issue messages.

 ![](/images/marker.png)

-Another important feature of the plug-in is that it allows the user to automatically fix the issues if the bear used gives the corrected result.
+Another important feature of the plug-in is that it allows the user to automatically fix the issues if the bear used gives the corrected results.
 Once the markers are visible in the `Problems` view the `Quick Fix` option can be selected and the `diff` to correct the issue will be automatically applied to the source file.
 This internally uses Google's [diff-match-patch](https://code.google.com/p/google-diff-match-patch/) library.

-There's a lot of other stuff that the plug-in does that I haven't covered in this post like user interaction for the bears that require user input, dynamic menus, etc.
+There're a lot of other things that the plug-in does that I haven't covered in this post like user interaction for the bears that require user input, dynamic menus, etc.
 I've extensively covered my progress in the bi-weekly posts.
-Do check them out if you wish to know more about my project.
+Do check them out if you wish to know more.

 ## Remaining work